 The PowerPoint, related resources from the NSTA Learning Center, and web links from

 the presentation are now contained in the above resource collection.
 Clicking on

 the collection link will place it in your Learning Center, My Library,

 neatly organized under the My Resource Collections tab.

-This was the fourth and final presentation of Engineering Design Challenge: Thermal
+This was the second presentation of Engineering Design Challenge: Thermal Protection

 Here are some comments provided by the participants at the end of the Web Seminar:

 - “Great!
 Engaging and useful ideas for the classroom.”